emilyantosch/shc_pr3_vl/databases/slides_6/main.typ

 #slide[
   #heading(numbering: none)[Design Guidelines]
+  #text(size: 18pt)[
     - One problem is: Some data is the always the same (E.g., ISBN)
       - This problem occurs in nearly all applications
       - There are almost one or several attributes, which define the values of the remaining attributes
       - This fact is called *functional dependency*
-    - Functional dependency is relevant in practical applications
+      - Functional dependency is relevant in practical applications ]
-    #figure(image("../assets/img/slides_06/20250309_all_table_prof.png"))
+  #figure(image("../assets/img/slides_06/20250309_all_table_prof.png", height: 50%))
 ]

 #slide[
   #heading(numbering: none)[Design Guidelines - Functional Dependencies]
+  #text(size: 18pt)[
     - Definition: There is a relational schema called R, and X and Y are any attribute sets of the attributes of R. Then Y is functional dependent on X, noted as X → Y, if and only if every value of X in R defines exactly one value of Y in R
     - In other words: Whenever two tuples of relation R match in their X values, then the Y values of these tuples match as well
-    #figure(image("../assets/img/slides_06/20250309_brackets_y_x_rev01.png"))
+  ]
+  #figure(image("../assets/img/slides_06/20250309_brackets_y_x_rev01.png", height: 50%))
 ]